Finding Financial Support for Families With Children Diagnosed With a Chronic or Terminal Illness

 Reliable transportation when you have a sick child and could use the extra support is priceless.
-There are programs that provide medical transportation services for families in need and any provide direct financial assistance, reimbursement, or vouchers.
-Due to COVID-19 safety precautions, some transportation services may be limited so it’s important to check in with organizations for updates.
+There are programs that provide medical transportation services for families in need, and many provide direct financial assistance, reimbursement or vouchers.
+Due to COVID-19 safety precautions, some transportation services may be limited, so it’s important to check in with organizations for updates.
 Below are some options to explore.

 - Air Charity Network: This nonprofit provides free air transportation operated by volunteer pilots to specialized health care facilities and serves all 50 states.

 - Angel Flight Soars: This nonprofit organization provides free flights daily for medical services.
 It arranges free air transportation for people who need to travel to receive life saving medical treatment, but can't afford it.

 - LifeLine Pilots: This organization of volunteer pilots provides free flights for lifesaving treatments to passengers in financial need.

 - Mercy Medical Angels: This nonprofit provides transportation assistance by air with volunteer pilots and commercial airlines and by ground including gas cards, bus and train tickets.

 - Miracle Flights for Kids: This organization offers financial assistance to low-income children for commercial air travel to obtain medical care.